TritonVM/triton-vm/specification/arithmetization.md

 1. A Permutation Argument with the [Jump Stack Table](#jump-stack-table).
 1. A Permutation Argument with the [Opstack Table](#operational-stack-table).
 1. A Permutation Argument with the [RAM Table](#random-access-memory-table).
-1. An Evaluation Argument with the [Hash Table](#hash-coprocessor-table) for copying the input to the hash function from the processor to the hash coprocessor.
+1. An Evaluation Argument with the [Hash Table](#hash-coprocessor-table) for copying the input to the hash function from the Processor to the Hash Coprocessor.
-1. An Evaluation Argument with the [Hash Table](#hash-coprocessor-table) for copying the hash digest from the hash coprocessor to the processor.
+1. An Evaluation Argument with the [Hash Table](#hash-coprocessor-table) for copying the hash digest from the Hash Coprocessor to the Processor.
-1. A Permutation Argument with the [uint32 Table](#uint32-operations-table) for instruction `div`.
 1. A Permutation Argument with the [uint32 Table](#uint32-operations-table) for instruction `lt`.
 1. A Permutation Argument with the [uint32 Table](#uint32-operations-table) for instruction `and`.
 1. A Permutation Argument with the [uint32 Table](#uint32-operations-table) for instruction `xor`.
 1. A Permutation Argument with the [uint32 Table](#uint32-operations-table) for instruction `rev`.
+1. A Permutation Argument with the [uint32 Table](#uint32-operations-table) for instruction `div`.

 ### Program Table